harhakon/accelerometer-ENMO-compiler-Hardo/README.md

 - the length of the nonwear time is determined from the first time point of the period.

 - Epoch file format (time, enmo (mad), wrist angle, nonwear time, steps)

+- use, for example, with the tcc (The Tiny C Compiler) program (dos> tcc -run Har_do.c)  or equivalent.